Interesting Facts About Leatherback Sea Turtles

 Leatherback sea turtles are known for their extensive migrations to nesting beaches, often traveling thousands of kilometers from their feeding grounds.
 Females typically nest on sandy beaches in tropical and subtropical regions.
 They emerge from the ocean at night to dig nests, lay their eggs, and then cover them with sand before returning to the sea.

 A female leatherback can lay several clutches of eggs during a nesting season, with each clutch containing around 80 to 120 eggs.
 The eggs incubate for about 60 to 70 days, depending on the temperature of the sand.
-Warmer temperatures tend to produce more females, while cooler temperatures result in more males.
+Worth adding: warmer temperatures tend to produce more females, while cooler temperatures result in more males.
 This temperature-dependent sex determination is a critical factor in the conservation of leatherbacks, as climate change can skew sex ratios and reduce reproductive success.

 Distribution and Habitat